sssemil/saved/README.md

 Issue:
     We need to have two modes for the network, active and passive.
 Active mode must be used when a node from target nodes is not connected to us, in this mode, actively look on the DHT, and reserve relays.
 Once we are connected to all target nodes, go into passive mode.
 In passive mode, just maintain a connection to target nodes.
+Always keep mDNS on, since we could suddenly find ourselves on a LAN with our targets.